amitdhar15/AndroidDemo/README.md

 MobileAppAutomationTest

-Hi ALL,
+Hi All,

-🎈 Welcome to the mobile test challenge.
+As I was not haveing any experience on espresso and CircleCI, It was really great experience to complete the task, FirstinstrumentationTest is the file used for Espresso.

 As a talented QA engineer, your task is to write pretty and stable Android UI tests with Espresso for the given Android source code / app.